jakesboles/Boles_et-al_DSS_time-series/README.md

 ## Code:
 This project was run in R v4.2-4.3.
 It uses the `renv` package for package management.
 All packages were loaded and up to date on July 31, 2023.
-The library was constructed to be compatible with R v.4.3.
+The library was constructed to be compatible with R v.4.2, using Bioconductor v.3.16.
 To clone this Github repository and adopt the version-controlled library, start a new RStudio session and run the following:
 ```
 library(usethis)